Luhnar Site Accelerator FAQ

 What happens if I go over my bandwidth allowance?

 Nothing scary.
-Your site is still served and you are automatically bumped up to the next billing tier.
+Your site remains online and you are automatically bumped up to the next billing tier.
+Each month we check the amount of bandwidth you have used, and then simply bill you based on the tier that matches your current usage.

 Will Luhnar work for my site?